GRLoc: Geometric Representation Regression for Visual Localization: Related Work

 Another paradigm is Relative Pose Regression (RPR)~\cite{abouelnaga2021distillpose, arnold2022map, balntas2018relocnet, dong2025reloc3r, ding2019camnet, winkelbauer2021learning}, which regresses the relative pose between the query image and the most similar images in the scene database as references.
 RPR methods can leverage the rich information from reference images to improve pose accuracy, particularly in challenging scenarios.
 A main limitation is the image retrieval step needed for preparing the reference images, which can be time-consuming, especially in large scene databases, and the reliance on reference image quality.

-In contrast, Absolute Pose Regression (APR)~\cite{brahmbhatt2018geometry, kendall2015posenet, shavit2021learning, chen2021direct, shavit2022camera, chen2022dfnet, lin2024learning, li2024unleashing, chen2024map} aims for a fully end-to-end solution, training a deep neural network to directly map an input image to a 6-DoF pose.
+In contrast, Absolute Pose Regression (APR)~\cite{brahmbhatt2018geometry, kendall2015posenet, shavit2021learning,blanton2022structure, chen2021direct, shavit2022camera, chen2022dfnet, lin2024learning, li2024unleashing, chen2024map} aims for a fully end-to-end solution, training a deep neural network to directly map an input image to a 6-DoF pose.
 The primary advantage of APR is its inference speed and simplicity, as it collapses a multi-stage pipeline into a single forward pass.
 However, this end-to-end solution has historically come at the cost of accuracy and interpretability, with APR models often achieving lower accuracy than geometry-based methods.
 The fundamental challenge lies in the compact nature of the pose representation: a 6-parameter vector is highly sensitive to noise and provides limited redundancy for optimization.
 This issue has been addressed from several perspectives, such as augmenting the model with larger-scale~\cite{moreau2022lens, chen2022dfnet, lin2024learning} or more diverse~\cite{li2024unleashing} training data.

 Instead, we fundamentally reconsider the architecture of the regressor itself.
 We propose that the network's objective should not be to predict the final pose directly, but rather to infer intermediate geometric representations from which the pose can be recovered through well-established geometric algorithms.
-In this sense, our approach is inspired by the explicit reasoning of classical methods, but formulates the geometry prediction as a dense, learned task suitable for end-to-end training.
-We train a network to act as an ``inverse camera,'' deconstructing an image into its constituent 3D components: a ray bundle's directions and a corresponding pointmap.
+Our approach is inspired by the explicit reasoning of classical methods, but formulates the geometry prediction as a dense, learned task suitable for end-to-end training.
+Our method acts as an ``inverse camera,'' deconstructing an image into its constituent 3D components: a raymap and a pointmap.
 This disentangled `image $\rightarrow$ geometry $\rightarrow$ pose' framework contrasts with the `image $\rightarrow$ pose' paradigm of APR, and the `image $\rightarrow$ 3D coordinates $\rightarrow$ pose' pipeline of SCR, offering a new path toward building more robust and interpretable pose estimators.